The Villa & North Wing

 The last garden room shows various examples of the extension of the two-dimensional painting approach in Pop Art in the 1960s.
 The Venezuelan artist Jesús Rafael Soto’s purple quadrant with floating cord suspension, Carré Virtuel Violet (Virtual Violet Square), naturally attracts much attention, as does, on the opposite wall, the Italian Lucio Fontana’s spatial concepts: the monochrome and cutaway Concetto Spaziale, Attese (Spatial Concept, Expectation) from 1966 and the perforated aluminum piece New York, from 1962.

-Walking through the glass hallways of the North Wing, you encounter first two of Alberto Giacometti’s great figures, Spoon Woman and Walking Woman, as well as a number of his very small and minor works.
+Walking through the glass hallways of the North Wing, you encounter first a series of paintings by Eugène Leroy and Frank Auerbach and subsequently two of Alberto Giacometti’s great figures, Spoon Woman and Walking Woman, as well as a number of his very small and minor works.
 Between the Giacometti Gallery and the Asger Jorn Gallery (presently used as a setting for Olafur Eliasson's Model room) you can now see some of the finest works by Asger Jorn from the collection together with works by Danish artist Henry Heerup and paintings by Jean Dubuffet.